Daisy Powerline 880 Review – updated 2020

 The multi-pump handle is long with a really good grip handle.
 The long arm gives you more leverage to pump it.
 The 880 is very easy to pump 10 times.
 The pump handle snaps into place when the stroke is completed.
 The pump arm/handle is plastic and not very rigid.
 Care must be taken when pumping so the long arm does not break.
 It is however pretty flexible.

-The pump handle is large and will accommodate small or large hands.
+The pump handle opening is large and will accommodate small or large hands.

 Although the pump arm/handle is all plastic the connecting arm and pump actuator are metal.
 These parts should last for a very long time.